Patrick O’Heffernan. Host, Music FridayLive!,

 On August 17 of last year I followed up on an invitation to attend the debut CD release party of a band mystifyingly called “Sin Color” at Amoeba Records in Hollywood.
 I was intrigued by the name “Without Color” – who would call their band “without color”?
 Plus, I always love to go to Amoeba.
 Which is how I found myself part of a really big crowd packing the aisles for a band I never heard of.

-Sin Color consisted of Crisia Regalado, a barely 5 foot tall green-haired young Latina playing a miniature keyboard and singing, and a handsome young guitarist, David Aquino delivering astounding chops.
+Sin Color consisted of Crisia Regalado, a barely 5 foot tall green-haired young Latina playing a miniature keyboard and singing, and a handsome young guitarist, David Aquino, delivering astounding chops.
 That night there was also a drummer, a bass player and a backup singer, a configuration that varies with the event or recording.
 I was mesmerized, not only at how tight the band was and how well the music was composed, but by one of the most beautiful, ethereal and best controlled voices I had ever heard.
 (I later learned that Crisia had studied opera from the age of 10 until high school, which accounted for the voice control. )

 I became a fan/groupie/advocate immediately, but I also became intrigued by a combination of music forms I had not heard before: traditional styles of music in pop soundscapes shaped with bossa nova, cumbia, disco and most importantly, operatic vocals.
 While I know opera-trained singers like Militia Vox are not uncommon in metal bands, I had never seen one in pop, especially Latin-fusion pop, and it was stunning.
-Sin Color was not just a duo with a great singer and a great multi-instrumentalist; it was a fearless innovator and cultural leader.
+Sin Color was not just a duo with a great singer and a great multi-instrumentalist; he band was a fearless innovator and cultural leader.

 Fast forward to Saturday night at the Civic Center Studios in downtown LA, when Sin Color became Sin Colorquestra.
-The usual stage at the narrow end of the soundstage had been removed so instruments and chairs for a large group of musicians could be set up on the floor along the stage’s long wall.
-Crisia and David assembled their band along with a 16-piece orchestra of young professional musicians, including a full philharmonic percussion section, brass, and a string section whose core was the musical Mata family, also professional mariachis.
+The usual stage at the narrow end of the CCS’s film soundstage had been removed so instruments and chairs for a large group of musicians could be set up on the floor along the stage’s long wall.
+Crisia and David assembled their band along with a 16-piece orchestra of young professional musicians, including a full philharmonic percussion section, brass, and a string section whose core was the musical Mata family, who are also professional mariachis.
 Others in the string section were the amazing double-bassist Gina Maria, New England Conservatory of Music graduate cellist Mark Basset, and Shigeru Logan, whose viola you heard in the film A Star is Born.

 The result of this gathering of talent was a program of magical music like I have never heard before.
 After opening acts by the transgenderfluid guitar virtuoso Matías Anaya, and the founder of the Latin Folk group Cuñao, Julio Montero, Crisia took the stage.
 Unlike her usual traditional Mexican costumes, she was dressed demurely in a doe-colored satin top and long flowing black satin pants with her brilliant blue hair in a tight mass of curls.
 She carried a black leather bound music book and was joined by a concert pianist on an 88.
 Her opening set was opera, the first time she had performed opera since she founded Sin Color 5 years ago.
 She stunned the room.